codacy/codacy-rubocop/docs/description/Style_AccessorGrouping.md

 Checks for grouping of accessors in `class` and `module` bodies.
-By default it enforces accessors to be placed in grouped declarations, but it can be configured to enforce separating them in multiple declarations.
+By default it enforces accessors to be placed in grouped declarations, reducing boilerplate.
+It can also be configured to enforce separating them into individual declarations for easier diffing and per-attribute documentation.

 NOTE: If there is a method call before the accessor method it is always allowed as it might be intended like Sorbet.